scheinsch/jord-omics-engine/README.md

 # jord-omics-engine

-# Nextflow Pipeline Guide for Bacterial Genome Annotation at <COMPANY>
+# Pipeline Guide for Bacterial Genome Annotation at JBS

-The base bacterial genome annotation pipeline used at <COMPANY> utilizes the pipeline management software Nextflow.
+The base bacterial genome annotation pipeline used at JBS utilizes the pipeline management software Nextflow.
 The pipeline integrates several open-source tools to predict genes, biosynthetic gene clusters (BGCs), antibiotic resistance profiles, and antimicrobial peptides.

 ## Tools Used